IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-0/README.md

 ![Db2 Warehouse credentials](../.gitbook/assets/images/db2/db2-cloud-credentials.png)

-## 3. Setting up a project
+## 3. Setting up Cloud Pak for Data

+At this point of the workshop we will be using Cloud Pak for Data for the remaining steps.

+### Log into Cloud Pak for Data

+Launch a browser and naviate to your Cloud Pak for Data deployment

 > **NOTE** Your instructor will provide a URL and credentials to log into Cloud Pak for Data!

-Log into Cloud Pak for Data.

 ![Cloud Pak for Data login](../.gitbook/assets/images/manage/cpd-login.png)

+### Create a new project

 Go the (☰) menu and click *Projects*